Summer Public Interest Program

 interest employment opportunities for both first- and second-year law students.

 Through the Heerey Fellowship Program, a variety of generous donors provide financial support to fund first year fellowships.
-In addition, the Chicago Law Foundation and a web of other generous donors further allow the Law School to commit public interest funding to support the summers of first and second-year law students, including the support of students in international service positions.
+In addition, the Chicago Law Foundation and a web of other generous donors further allow the Law School to commit public interest summer funding to support first- and second-year law students, including the support of students in international service positions.